luisadha/drawercli/README.md

 ## Features

-- Interactive by scrolling the screen to select apps and typing to find favorite apps.
+- Interactive by scrolling the screen to select apps and typing to find favorite apps (this parts has been improved on new update).

 - Updated app list in Termuxlauncher.

 - Display frequently opened apps.

 - Makes app suggestions to open with a specified number.

+- Calculate total user applications

+- Support touchscreen

 - Can be installed in ~/.shortcuts to run via Termux:widget